mpjovanovich/course-notes/content/SDEV120/logic_gates.md

 The **clock** is a special signal that is used to synchronize the operations of a computer.
 For now, we just need to know:

 - The clock pulses electrical signals at regular intervals.
-- A high signal indicates "true", or 1.
+- A high signal is called a **rising edge**.
+This indicates "true", or 1.
-- A low signal indicates "false", or 0.
+- A low signal is called a **falling edge**.
+This indicates "false", or 0.
 - One up and down pulse (taken together) is called a **clock cycle**.

 #### SR Flip-Flop